smartnsoft/smartrecyclerview-android/README.md

 ## License

-droid4me.log is available under the MIT license.
+smartrecyclerview-android is available under the MIT license.
 See the LICENSE file for more info.